drug-design/course/docs/chapters/adme-case-studies.md

 #### Ketoconazole Binding

-In the phospholipid bilayer, ketoconazole orientates itself in order to maximize the hydrophobic interactions between its dichlorophenyl group and its acylated piperazine together with the long alkyl side chains of the lipid layer of the membranes (see figure below).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/ketoconazole-binding-4a8b7106'><i class='fa fa-play' aria-hidden='true'></i></button>In the phospholipid bilayer, ketoconazole orientates itself in order to maximize the hydrophobic interactions between its dichlorophenyl group and its acylated piperazine together with the long alkyl side chains of the lipid layer of the membranes (see figure below).
 This corresponds to weak binding interactions.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer